iosifv/recspenses/README.md

 2. Run `pnpm install`
 3. Run `pnpm dev`
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Run the database locally with docker compose

+1. Start Docker Compose `docker compose up`
+2. Connect to the container `docker exec -it local_postgres psql -U postgres -d my_local_db`
+3. Run `SELECT * FROM pg_catalog.pg_tables WHERE schemaname='public';` to see the tables

+Drop all tables if you want to start fresh

+- Drop all tables in the container: `docker exec -it local_postgres psql -U postgres -d my_local_db -c "DROP SCHEMA public CASCADE; CREATE SCHEMA public;"`
+- Delete the migrations folder: `rm -rf drizzle/`
+- Regenerate the schema: `npx drizzle-kit generate`
+- Migrate the database: `npx drizzle-kit migrate`
+- Or Push the schema: `npx drizzle-kit push`

 Use VsCode's Task Explorer to run the app and drizzle studio.